Central City, Colorado: History

 On May 6, 1859, during the Pike's Peak Gold Rush, John H. Gregory found a gold-bearing vein (the Gregory Lode) in Gregory Gulch between Black Hawk and Central City.
 Within two months many other veins were discovered, including the Bates, Gunnell, Kansas, and Burroughs.

-By 1860, as many as 10,000 prospectors had flocked to the town, then known as Mountain City, and surrounding prospects, but most soon left, many returning east.
-The 1900 census showed 3,114 people.
+The Mountain City, Kansas Territory, post office opened on January 17, 1860 The area uphill (west) from Mountain City was known as Central City.
+As many as 10,000 prospectors soon flocked to the town and surrounding prospects.
+On February 28, 1861, U.S. President James Buchanan signed an act creating the free Territory of Colorado.
+On November 1, 1861, the Colorado Territory created Gilpin County with Central City as the county seat.

 The year 1863 brought the first attempt by hard rock miners to form a hard rock miners' union.
-Of 125 miners signing a union resolution in Central City, about fifty broke windows and doors at the Bob Tail mine, forcing other workers out.
+Of 125 miners signing a union resolution in Mountain City, about fifty broke windows and doors at the Bob Tail mine, forcing other workers out.
 After a night of shooting and fighting, the union effort among Central City miners failed.

+On March 11, 1864, Mountain City, Colorado Territory, was officially incorporated, with John S. McCool serving as the first mayor.

-Many Chinese immigrants lived in Central City during the early days working the placer deposits of Gregory Gulch.
+Many Chinese immigrants lived in Mountain City during the early days working the placer deposits of Gregory Gulch.
 They were forbidden to work in the underground mines.
 Most of them are believed to have returned to China after making their stake.

 The frontier gambler Poker Alice lived for a time in Central City and several other Colorado mining communities.

+As the mining pits expanded, the Mountain City post office was moved uphill and reopened as the Central City, Colorado Territory, post office on October 8, 1869.

+On April 28, 1873, the city was visited by U.S. President Ulysses S. Grant and the first lady, who arrived with a group including Governor Elbert, ex-governor Edward M. McCook, Jerome B. Chaffee, Henry M. Teller, General Harney, and General Babcock.
+The party came to Black Hawk from Golden via train, then transferred to carriages for the transit to Central City.
+Upon arrival, the procession paraded through town, which was thronged with spectators, before stopping at the Teller House at 1 p.m.
+In preparation for their visit, the sidewalk leading to the entrance had been covered with silver bricks from the Caribou Mine, valued at about $13,000.
+President Grant was reportedly incredulous when he walked over the silver bricks to the entrance and learned that they were pure silver.
+After dinner and a reception, the party departed for Idaho Springs, the next stop on Grant's tour of Colorado.